 We need a new model

-The Decentralized Cloud Architecture of FileFlex Enterprise is the Answer
+The Decentralized Hybrid-IT Architecture of FileFlex Enterprise is the Answer

-As opposed to centralized cloud storage that requires transferring and storing duplicated files over the internet to a central data center located miles away, the decentralized cloud or edge computing architecture of FileFlex addresses the inefficiency issues of uploading, downloading and syncing subsets of data to the limited storage capacity of cloud servers.
+As opposed to centralized cloud storage that requires transferring and storing duplicated files over the internet to a central data center located miles away, the decentralized hybrid-IT architecture of FileFlex addresses the inefficiency issues of uploading, downloading and syncing subsets of data to the limited storage capacity of cloud servers.
 With FileFlex the central server acts like a switchboard to facilitate a hybrid point-to-point connection and as a policeman to enforce policies.
 It does not storage any data.
-Instead, data stays in source locations which all now have cloud functionality of remote access, sharing, streaming, collaboration and file management.
-Privacy and confidentiality are protected by keeping data in source locations, on-premise, behind the corporate firewall, on corporate storage assets, in specific geographic regions and access controlled.
+Instead, data stays in source locations which all now have cloud functionality of remote access, sharing, streaming, remote editing and file management.
+Privacy and confidentiality can be protected by keeping data in source locations, on-premises, behind the corporate firewall, on corporate storage assets, in specific geographic regions and access controlled.
 Also, with this technology users can access all storage not just a subset that is duplicated to a central server.
 And because it leverages the existing storage and servers the organization already owns, organizations do not have to build a private cloud or subscribe to an expensive EFSS service making it is the lowest cost model.

 How much lost productivity is regained?
 The answer will shock you.

 Consider the use case of an architecture firm with 100 architects working with very large files.
-They have decided to team collaborate on projects using the cloud.
+They have decided to team file editing on projects using the cloud.
 So, to work on a file, each architect must download it first, make changes, and re-upload it.
 If each one of them spends one hour per week uploading AutoCAD files to the cloud so that 10 remote workers can be more productive, then they are wasting 100 hours uploading and downloading that could be better spent.
-If the average compensation of those employees worked out to $100 per hour, the cost to the company would be $10,000 per week or $520,000 per year… just so 10 remote workers can collaborate.
+If the average compensation of those employees worked out to $100 per hour, the cost to the company would be $10,000 per week or $520,000 per year… just so 10 remote workers can remotely edit and contribute.